Cray-HPE/docs-csm/glossary.md

 This Liquid-Cooled [Olympus cabinet](#olympus-cabinet) is a dense compute cabinet that supports 64 compute blades and 64 [High Speed Network (HSN)](#high-speed-network-hsn) switches.

-## Image Management Service (IMS)

-The Image Management Service (IMS) uses the open source Kiwi-NG tool to build image roots from recipes.
-IMS also uses [CFS](#configuration-framework-service-cfs) to apply image customization for pre-boot configuration of the image root.
-These images are bootable on [compute nodes](#compute-node-cn) and [application nodes](#application-node-an).

-For more information, see [Image Management](operations/image_management/Image_Management.md).

 ## EX TDS Cabinet

 A Liquid-Cooled TDS cabinet is a dense compute cabinet that supports 2-chassis, 16